hegde-atri/ros2-docker/docs/shell.md

 In the code blocks you will find `<YOUR PATH>` in the first line.
 This needs to replaced by the path to where you cloned this repository.
 You can find this out by going to the repository and running `pwd`.

+You will also need to replace `<DOCKER-COMMAND>` with the docker command found on your platform file.

 > [!WARNING]
 > If you are running Linux, you need to allow have Xwayland running with the following xhost command added to your shell configuration `xhost +local:root